Chamber of Commerce Annual Recognition Banquet

 The Chamber of Commerce annual recognition banquet.
 The chamber members annually recognize a member that exemplifies the entire business community.
 Members are asked to nominate a chamber member business that either promotes a positive image, has a proven track record, contributes to the economic growth, plays a leadership role, made additions to staff, upgrade in technology or business structure, actively participates in chamber events or gives of themselves and/or staff in time and resources to the Chamber.
 Once nominations are received members then vote on one business to be honored at the banquet.

-The 12th Annual Freeze Your Caboose Off – Walk/Run is a 5k run/walk around St. James.
-There were seven age group categories.
+The 13th Annual Freeze Your Caboose Off – Walk/Run is a 5k run/walk around St. James.
+There are seven age group categories.
 The staging area for the event is the St. James High School cafeteria.
 T-Shirts and hot chocolate is available for the participants.
-2019 event will be held on March 23rd.

 Pheasants Forever Ice Fishing

 Pheasants Forever Ice Fishing Event is open to all who are interested in dropping a fishing line into the frozen St. James Lake on Sunday, February 10, 2019.
 This is not a fishing contest, just an event for those who enjoy ice fishing or wish to have that first time exposure to ice fishing.